TheSanches/dot-navigation/README.md

 # dots-menu
-Dot menu for the site, in native JavaScript<hr>
+Dot menu for the site, in native JavaScript

+The script is intended for implementation on the site, with further use.
+It is written in native JavaScript and does not require connecting libraries.
+The script has settings that allow you to make a visual component for every taste, you can also easily edit css styles to achieve an even more individual design.<hr>

 <h2>Connect to the site</h2>